 Now that I have grown up a bit I forgo the box and prefer to make my own.
 This creamy mashed potatoes recipe is the result.

-Tip #4: The consistency.
+Tip #2: The consistency.
 To get the creamiest potatoes you’ll want to use a handheld mixer.
 Using one will give you a smooth, creamy texture.
-If your idea of perfect potatoes are a little chunkier, simply use a potato masher.
-Both are great options.
+You only need to whip the potatoes for a minute or two any longer than that and they might get gummy.
+If your idea of perfect potatoes are a little chunkier, simply use a potato masher or ricer.
+All are great options.

 If you are looking for gravy to top this creamy deliciousness, my recipe for homemade gravy is perfection.
 Or even better, make yourself some buttermilk fried chicken with pan gravy or meatloaf with mushroom gravy to serve with these.